On Particle Mass Changes and GR: Space-time Topology Causes LHC Leakage

 Mach's principle formed one of the great motivations for Einstein's general theory of relativity (GR); the inertia of matter locally is determined by the mass distribution of the universe globally.
 The Einstein equation, using the equality of inertial and gravitational mass, expresses this through the interplay between space-time curvature and energy-momentum.
 In particle physics, the Higgs symmetry breaking[1] mechanism is believed to introduce the rest masses of elementary particles below the, spatially constant, electroweak energy scale, $E_H=246$ GeV.
 If particles enter a measuring apparatus with an energy well above $E_H$ then the subsequent interactions can restore the electroweak symmetry locally and temporarily, and observers should find different rest masses.

 However, in order to quantify particle mass changes one needs to measure masses in a region that is not affected by such changes.
-I.e., any quantification of particle mass change can only be defined sufficiently far away from the interaction region in which those changes are in effect.
-Afterall, if the weighing apparatus is part of the region then no unambiguous particle mass change can be assessed.
+I.e., any quantification of particle mass change can only be defined away from the local interaction region, using agreed upon mass units.
 All processes, be they gravitational or non-gravitational, depend on particle masses, so some form of remote measurement appears to be necessary for mass changing processes, unless one is content with an a priori given absolute mass scale.
-Therefore, it is appealing to elevate this mass measurement requirement to a strict physical principle that renders any particle mass changing process intrinsically non-local; forcing particles that express rest mass changes to be present outside of the rest mass changing region.
+Therefore, it is appealing to elevate this mass measurement notion to a strict physical principle that requires any particle mass changing process to be intrinsically non-local.
 That is, any detectable change in particle masses, when new particles are created under electroweak symmetry restoration, must be linked to an observed non-locality in the positions of those particles.
 This immediately implies that the global mass distribution of the universe is altered, in some way, during particle mass changing events.